kefth/planet-pytorch/README.md

 ![labels](images/labels.png)

 Here we only use the jpg images.
-Note that the `test-jpg` and `test-additional-jpg` need to be merged for prediction.
+Note that the `test-jpg/` and `test-additional-jpg/` need to be merged for prediction.
 The data can still be downloaded [here](https://www.kaggle.com/c/planet-understanding-the-amazon-from-space/data).
 The `csv` files don't need to be downloaded as we provide our own for train and validation set.

 ### Training

-`python train.py`
+`python train.py -h` for arguments.

 Default model is PlanetSimpleNet and images are scaled for this model to `64x64`.
-For help

-`python train.py -h`

-Models are saved in `saved-models` using the model name and the training run.
+Models are saved in `saved-models/` using the model name and the training run.

 ### Logging
 Logs are saved in the `logs` folder.
 Each model in its own folder with a folder for each run.